- Library building information

 - - Items too fragile or brittle for scanning

-Copyright and Fair Use* during a crisis
+What are your current Copyright and Fair Use policies?

 In providing the digitization services we must follow relevant copyright laws.
 However, due to the current public health crisis due to COVID-19, copyright laws may be interpreted more leniently for scholarly use.